fbbdev/mmlogic/README.md

   * **Shared memory mode:** memory blocks referring to the same file can optionally share their run-time storage.
 Writes on one block will then be visible from the others.
-  * **Multi-lane signals:** signal senders and receivers can be 1-, 2-, 4-,
+  * **Multi-lane signals:** signal senders and receivers can be configured to be 1-, 2-, 4-, or 8-bits wide.
+Wiring a large data bus between pages is then easier.
-    or 8-bits wide.
-Wiring a wide data bus between pages is now easier.
+  * **Ring and twisted-ring counter:** counter blocks can be configured to work in ring and twisted-ring (a.k.a.
+Johnson counter) modes.
+This can simplify the circuit for some state machines.